Phase-Biased Andreev Diffraction Grating

 \pagenumbering{gobble} [ \begin{@twocolumnfalse}

-\end{@twocolumnfalse} ] An electron impinging on a superconductor (S) may undergo Andreev reflection, which phase-conjugates the electron wave function resulting in a retroreflected hole, similar to how light is reflected by a phase-conjugate mirror \cite{PhaseConjMirror}.
-With multiple superconducting interfaces, electron-hole conjugate pairs interfere either destructively or constructively depending on the phase difference between superconducting elements.
-This is readily observed, for instance, in circuits containing Josephson junctions (JJs) configured as superconducting quantum interference devices (SQUIDs).
+\end{@twocolumnfalse} ] An electron impinging on a superconductor (S) from a normal metal (N) may undergo Andreev reflection, which phase-conjugates the electron wave function resulting in a retroreflected hole, similar to how light is reflected by a phase-conjugate mirror \cite{PhaseConjMirror}.
+With multiple superconducting interfaces, retroreflected electron and holes can interfere either destructively or constructively depending on the phase difference between superconducting elements.
+The superconducting phase is readily observed, for instance, in circuits containing Josephson junctions (JJs) configured as superconducting quantum interference devices (SQUIDs).
 SQUIDs are widely used to measure small magnetic fields \cite{SQUID1,SQUID2,SQUID3}, as well as to modulate coupling in superconducting qubits \cite{Krantz.2019, Blais.2021, Rasmussen.2021}, and, more recently, to investigate fundamental processes in Andreev molecules \cite{AMS1,AMS2}.